 Seize the opportunity and plan to make automatic deposits (or set reminders to do it manually) at the beginning of the month or shortly after you receive a paycheck.
 Saving money should be viewed in the same way as paying bills, a necessity that takes precedent over discretionary spending.

-When you really begin to track where each dollar is going, it can become glaringly obvious where you may be overspending.
+When you really begin to track where each dollar is going with a budget, it can become glaringly obvious where you may be overspending.
 If you love to eat out and are currently doing so five nights a week, try to cut back to four nights and save what you would have spent on that other night out.
 If you love to shop and find that you’re spending $500 per month on clothes, try to limit yourself to $300 and invest the other $200.

 Over time you can resort to more drastic measures to cut costs, but it’s essential not to feel like you’re depriving yourself at first.
 Instead, try to re-frame savings as an opportunity to support your financial independence by setting aside money for later.

 When you hit bottom on cutting costs, the only other option is to increase your income.
 There are plenty of online side hustles out there that can be done entirely from home.